fstagni/DIRACDocs/source/DeveloperGuide/AddingNewComponents/CodeQuality/index.rst

 DIRAC code should be coded following the conventions explained in :ref:coding_conventions.
 There are automatic tools that can help you to follow general good code quality rules.

 Specifically, `pylint <http://www.pylint.org/>`_, a static code analyzer, can be used.
+Pylint can give you nice suggestions, and might force you to code in a "standard" way.
+In any case, to use pylint on DIRAC code we have to supply a configuration file, otherwise pylint will assume that we are coding with standard rules, which is not fully the case: just to say, our choice was to use 2 spaces instead of 4, which is non-standard.

+A pylint config file for DIRAC can be found `here <http://svnweb.cern.ch/world/wsvn/dirac/LHCbTestDirac/trunk/LHCbTestDirac/Jenkins/config/pylint/DIRAC.pylint.rc?op=dl&rev=69328>`_